zhwa/mlir-example/book/Chapter-09-TableGen-Dialect.md

 **The Learning Curve Tradeoff**.
 TableGen adds a learning curve: you must understand its syntax (record types, dags, multiclass), operation traits (SideEffects, Commutative, etc.), and code generation mechanics.
 For simple prototypes or one-off experiments, string generation (Chapter 8) might be faster.
 But for dialects intended for reuse, extension, or optimization, TableGen pays dividends quickly.
 Once familiar with the patterns (which we'll cover systematically), defining new operations becomes mechanical: copy an existing definition, modify operands/results, regenerate code, implement lowering pattern.
 The overhead is fixed; the benefits scale with dialect size.

 **Production Ecosystem Standards**.
-Every major MLIR-based project uses TableGen: TensorFlow's TF dialect, PyTorch's Torch dialect, StableHLO, XLA, IREE's VM dialect, Flang's FIR dialect.
+Every major MLIR project relies on TableGen as its source of truth.
+This includes frontends like TensorFlow (TF dialect) and PyTorch (Torch dialect); interchange standards like StableHLO (used by XLA and JAX); and execution environments like IREE (VM dialect) and Flang (FIR dialect).
 When you join these projects or integrate with them, understanding TableGen is mandatory—it's the lingua franca of MLIR dialect development.
 Learning it through our `nn` dialect example prepares you for reading, understanding, and contributing to production codebases.
 The investment in Chapter 9's techniques transfers directly to professional compiler development.

 This chapter walks through TableGen systematically: dialect definition, operation specifications, generated code examination, pattern rewriter implementation, and Python API construction.
 We'll compare each step with Chapter 8's string approach, clarifying what TableGen automates and why.
 By the end, you'll write production-quality dialect definitions confidently, understand the generated C++ code thoroughly, and appreciate the engineering principles behind MLIR's design.